apache/kyuubi/docs/deployment/spark/large_query_results.md

 # Solution for Large Query Results

-By default, when you submit a query to Spark SQL engine, the Spark driver calls `collect` to trigger calculation the result RDD and then collect the entire query results of all partitions into memory, the query is marked as completed after all partitions data arrived, then the client pulls the result set from the Spark driver through the Kyuubi Server in small batches.
+By default, when you submit a query to Spark SQL engine, the Spark driver triggers the calculation of the result RDD and then collect the entire query results from all partitions into memory, the query is marked as completed after all partitions data arrived, then the client pulls the result set from the Spark driver through the Kyuubi Server in small batches.